Lumi-supercomputer/lumi-userguide/docs/firststeps/getstarted.md

 ## Getting Help

 The LUMI User Support Team is here to help if you have any question or problem regarding your usage of LUMI.

-* How to contact support
+You can contact the support team [here][support].
-* Links to start of doc pages
-* Links to Cray docs (if publically available)
-* Links to AMD ROCm docs